craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Custom Weapon Mechanics.md

 As a reaction, when you are attacked by a creature within 5 feet, you may perform a contested Athletics check against your attacker.
 If you succeed, you take no damage from the triggering attack, and the attacker is grappled.
 While you maintain this grapple, you cannot use your weapon to make attacks, and you gain an effective +4 to your Athletics.

 ### Wrap
 In replacement of a weapon attack, you may attempt to wrap a target using this weapon.
 Make this attempt as if it were a normal weapon attack; your attack bonus versus your target's AC.
-If you hit with this attack, the attack deals no damage and the target becomes restrained for as long as the weapon remains wrapped around your target.
+If you hit with this attack, the attack deals no damage and the target becomes Restrained for as long as the weapon remains Wrapped around your target.

 An effected target can make a contested Athletics check versus you as an action on their turn in an attempt to remove the weapon from around them.
 You cannot use this weapon to perform weapon attacks during this time without voluntarily removing the restraint from the target.